LoopKit/loopdocs/docs/gh-actions/gh-other-apps.md

         * Use that table to find the link of the repository you will fork

 !!! important "Use the repository for the application you are building"
-    Many graphics on this page show `LoopWorkspace`, just remember to use the repository for the app you want to build, that is either `LoopFollow` or `LoopCaregiver` or `xdripswift`
+    Many graphics on this page show `LoopWorkspace`, just remember to use the repository for the app you want to build, that is either `LoopFollow` or `LoopCaregiver` or `xdripswift`.

 ## Fork and Add Secrets